 Both known on the west coast for their size and voracity (the Chinook being the larger of the two often tipping the scales at over 20 lbs), these fish have lived up to their reputations.
 New York State maintains this vibrant fishery by stocking over 250,000 salmon fingerlings annually on designated Lake Ontario tributaries.

-Also like steelhead, they begin their spawning run when the water in the tributaries cools down – about a month earlier than the steelhead.
-It is early in the run that these fish become a target for fly anglers.
+Also like steelhead, they begin their spawning run in the early fall when the water in the tributaries cools down – about a month earlier than the steelhead.
+These huge fish stack up in Lake Ontario tributaries and the Lower Niagara River.
+It is early in the run that these fish become a target for casting, drifting, and fly anglers.

 One of the differences between steelhead and salmon is that after the spawn, salmon die, making this window of opportunity short lived.
 When you hook up with a fresh fish – your drag will scream and so will you.
 Don’t worry, we’ll be there for moral support and to net the fish afterwards.